 Traditional corkscrews look very basic.
 They come with a handle attached to a steel screw, also known as the worm or spiral.

 The handle is usually made of metal or wood and is used to screw the worm into the cork.
 Once the worm is screwed in, you can use it as a lever to pull out the cork from the bottle.

-The waiter’s corkscrew looks like a corkscrew and a pocket knife combined.
+This looks like a corkscrew although the waiter’s corkscrew also has a pocket knife combined.
 The tool has a main body, a metal screw, a knife, and an arm which extends and braces against the bottle in order to give the user leverage when removing the cork from the bottle.

-The winged corkscrew is more modern than its above counterparts.
+It is more modern than its counterparts.
 Also known as a butterfly or angel corkscrew, this tool has two wings which elevate as the metal screw goes deeper into the cork.
 These are used as levers to draw the cork out of the bottle.

-Also known as bunny ears, the lever corkscrew involves using two handles to grip the top of the wine bottle and a lever which pushes the screw into the cork.
+Use the two handles to grip the top of the wine bottle.
+A lever pushes the screw into the cork.
 This lever is then lifted, pulling out the cork with minimum effort.

 Electric Wine Opener

 Not only a stylish bar accessory, but, practically speaking electric wine openers are very handy if you don’t have the strength in your hands to open your wine bottles.
 With the press of a button the cork is removed, wine bottle opened and ready to enjoy.

 Sit the opener on top of your bottle.
 Press the button.
 ‘Down’ to enter and remove the cork; ‘up’ to release the cork.
 It really is that easy.